-Dale Jarrett, NASCAR Sprint Cup Series Champion and 2014 Hall of Fame driver, serves as pre- and post-race analyst during NBC Sports Group’s NASCAR Sprint Cup and XFINITY Series race coverage.
-Jarrett also contributes to NBCSN’s NASCAR America, and works as a booth analyst during select NASCAR XFINITY Series races.
+Dale Jarrett, NASCAR Cup Series Champion and 2014 Hall of Fame driver, serves as pre- and post-race analyst during NBC Sports Group’s NASCAR Cup and Xfinity Series race coverage.
+Jarrett also contributes to NBCSN’s NASCAR America, and works as a booth analyst during select NASCAR Xfinity Series races.